 Celebrities live their lives under a microscope.
 Their adoring fans are always paying close attention to their appearance and an eye out for their every move.
 Kudos to Mila Kunis for keeping her eye problem a secret for years.

 While it’s evident that she has heterochromia, nobody knew that she was almost blind in one eye.
-Mila had chronic iritis that results in partial blindness in one of her eyes.
+Mila was suffering from chronic iritis which caused partial blindness in one of her eyes.
 Later on, she corrected this problem by undergoing surgery.
-But, she could be seen sporting thick black-rimmed prescription glasses on several occasions.
+But, she could be seen sporting thick black-rimmed prescription glasses several times.

 Kate Moss